sidube2296/project-sortledton/README.md

 ### Main classes

 - SortledtonGraph: The core class representing the graph.
 It will manage the adjacency list using the adjacency index map (Map&lt;ID, Set<ID&gt;).
+- VertexEntry: an object representing an entry in the adjacency index, includes the reference to the neighborhood object, logicalID, and size of the neighborhood.
 - Neighborhood: This class will handle small neighborhoods using headless power-of-two-sized vectors and large neighborhoods using unrolled skip lists.
 It will dynamically switch between the two based on neighborhood size.
 - PowerOfTwo: a class representing small neighborhood sets, employing a dynamic array with power-of-two growth
 - UnrolledSkipList: a class representing large neighborhoods, employing an "unrolled skip list" data structure, which is a variation of a skip list where each node holds a small array of multiple elements.